gthparch/macsim/README.md

   on McPAT) are connected.
 * MacSim is also one of the components of SST, so muiltiple MacSim simulatore can run concurrently.
+* The project has been supported by Intel, NSF, Sandia National Lab.

 ## Note

+* If you're interested in the Intel's integrated GPU model in MacSim, please refer to [intel_gpu](https://github.com/gthparch/macsim/tree/intel_gpu) branch.

 * We've developed a power model for GPU architecture using McPAT.
 Please refer to the following paper for more detailed